 Probably purchased in Boston by Walter Riddell (c.
-1679-1738) of England; probably by descent in the Reddell family in England; before 1972 discovered by Mrs. Yvonne Riddell Crow among family belongings in Roxburgshire; February 11, 1972, sold by Mrs. Crow at Phillips Auctioneers, London, Sale 18,923, lot.
+1679-1738) of England; probably by descent in the Riddell family in England; before 1972, discovered by Mrs. Yvonne Riddell Crow among family belongings in Roxburgshire, England; February 11, 1972, sold by Mrs. Crow at Phillips Auctioneers, London, Sale 18,923, lot.
 183 (1), purchased by London dealer Thomas Lumley for Boston dealers Firestone and Parson; 1972 purchased from Firestone and Parson by the MFA.
 (Accession date: September 13, 1972)

 1:The bowl was misidentified in the Phillips catalogue as the work of English silversmith J. Cornasseau, now called Isaac Cornafleau (w.
 1722-1724).